Dance Performances & Events in Boulder County and Surrounding Areas

 Fridays: BIFD hosts participatory folk dancing weekly at Pearl Street Studio, 2126 Pearl St. Learn the dances from 7:30-8:30pm and stick around for open dancing until 11pm.
 Your first visit is free, and subsequent visits are just $5.
 303-449-2381; www.boulderifd.org.

-Oct.
-4-13: The new season begins with “Giselle,” a classical story ballet.
-At the Ellie Caulkins Opera House at the Denver Center for the Performing Arts.
-Find ticket information and the rest of the season’s schedule at www.coloradoballet.org.
+Feb.
+14-23: Dreams can come true, especially with the help of a fairy godmother.
+“Cinderella” plays at the Ellie Caulkins Opera House at the Denver Center for the Performing Arts.
+Find ticket information for all events at www.coloradoballet.org.

-The school of Ballet Nouveau Colorado is now called Colorado Conservatory of Dance, but the Broomfield location remains the same: 3001 Industrial Lane, #12. www.bncdance.com.
+The School of Ballet Nouveau Colorado is now called Colorado Conservatory of Dance, but the Broomfield location remains the same: 3001 Industrial Lane, #12.
+See www.bncdance.com for program information.

 Community Contra Dances